 Plants that grow really well indoors are.

 - Rosemary – The root of the semi-woody cuttings of rosemary need more time, but the new shoots in the spring grow faster.
 Keep the plant in a sunny spot.

 - Sage – You should take some sage cuttings in the spring and place them in water.
 Place the herb on a bright spot in a well-aerated place as it is prone to mildew.

 - Peppermint – This herb is high in the volatile substance menthol, which provides a cooling sensation on the skin or tongue and does not change the temperature.
 Just put a few fresh cuttings in water, as it is the most natural herbs you can grow in water.

-- Tarragon – You need some spring cuttings after new growth appears, and place the herb on a warm and bright place.
-Tarragon can be of various types, and the French one is best for culinary purposes while the Russian is better to be used for salads.
+- Tarragon – You need some spring cuttings after new growth appears, and place the herb in a warm and bright place.
+Tarragon can be of various types, and the French one is best for culinary purposes, while the Russian is better to be used for salads.

 - Basil – This herb is quickly grown in water.
 Place the cuttings in water before they start flowering and place the container in a sunny place.

 - Spearmint –Peppermint is a natural hybrid of spearmint, and it is quickly grown in this way.